Mughal Harem: Business activity

 Mughal women had control over the financial resources and were involved in various economic activities.
 They enjoyed annual incomes and used eunuchs as agents of commerce.
 Many women also commissioned buildings and gardens.
-Shah Jahan's daughter, Jahanara Begum contributed in many architectural projects of Shah Jahan's new capital, Shahjahanabad and she as well as her sister, Roshanara enjoyed an annual income often equal to that of high imperial mansabdars.
+Akbar's favourite wife, Mariam-uz-Zamani, is the earliest recorded woman of the Mughal empire who engaged in inland and overseas trade.
+During the reigns of Akbar and Jahangir, she built the largest ships that carried pilgrims to and from the Islamic holy city Mecca, ran an extensive trade of silk and several spices to international borders, and oversaw the trade with Gulf countries and nations.
+In the words of Findly, she had, in the larger arena, helped chart the role of Mughal women in the newly expanding business of foreign trade.
+Shah Jahan's daughter, Jahanara Begum contributed to many architectural projects of Shah Jahan's new capital, Shahjahanabad and she as well as her sister, Roshanara enjoyed an annual income often equal to that of high imperial mansabdars.
 They also had a strong administrative control over the domestic trade and gained large revenues from various towns.
-Jahanara received revenues from the port city of Surat, which was a profitable centre of overseas trade, Nur Jahan by system of tolls from internal trade had an income of 230,000 mahmudis.
+Jahanara received revenues from the port city of Surat, which was a profitable centre of overseas trade.
+Nur Jahan by system of tolls from internal trade had an income of 230,000 mahmudis.
 They combined their Economic sense with Political Activities to strengthen the monarchy and the empire.

 Humayun Nama

 The Humayun Nama provides an insight into the lives of Mughal women.
 It was written by Gulbadan Begum, who was Humayun's sister.
 She describes in great detail the conflicts and tensions in the empire and how women played a mediating role in resolving them.

-For instance, Gulbadan Begum and Hamida Bano brought about peace in the household when Salim revolted against his father in 1601.
+For instance, Hamida Bano and Salima sultan Begum brought about peace in the household when Salim revolted against his father in 1601.
 She also indicates that women knew about the political changes going on in their world and how they played a role in them.
 For example, she was approached by the traitor Mirza Kamran to write a letter to his brother asking him to join Kamran's campaign against the emperor.